-The primary cardmember needs to buy Global Entry or TSA PreCheck with their United Explorer Card which will then be credited to the account, up to $100.
-Once approved, Global Entry or TSA PreCheck applies to all eligible airlines.
+The primary cardmember can enjoy a fee credit of up to $100 for NEXUS, Global Entry, or TSA PreCheck with their United Explorer Card.
+Once approved, NEXUS, Global Entry, or TSA PreCheck applies to all eligible airlines.
 To get the appropriate seal on your airline ticket, you will need to link your Known Traveler Number to each airline frequent flyer account.

 It doesn’t matter which credit card you use to buy United Airlines flights to avoid long airport security lines.

 United Airlines now offers discounted CLEAR membership for all MileagePlus members.
 But, you can get an extra $10 discount if you own the Explorer Card.

 Below is how much you can pay yearly for CLEAR:

 - $109 for United U.S. cardmembers and Premier Platinum, Gold, and Silver members